ethancaballero/description2code/README.md

 * Train on multiple solutions provided for each problem to help your model generalize.
 * Use several sample input/output from samples folder to reward model for generating code that passes all possible test cases.
 * versions of collected solution source codes are Python 2 and C++ 4.3.2

+## License
+I don't "own" the data scraped.
+Codechef and CodeForces technically own it.
+I don't know what Codechef and CodeForces legal_preferences/data_licenses are.
+I'm fine with you using the data and code however you want.